OcelotBabou/Quartz/content/2-The World/Regions/Locations/Stilt City.md

   - WesternSiarMorrin
 ---
 **Overview:**
-Stilt City is a significant Ratfolk settlement known for its impressive stilt architecture and the resilience of its inhabitants.
-It is one of the oldest and most established cities in the Paloto Swamplands.
+Stilt City is a significant Ratfolk settlement known for its impressive stilt architecture.
+It is one of the oldest and most established cities in the Paloto Swamplands, and is particularly famous for it's library, said to hold all the secrets of Ratfolk ingenuity and advancement.

 **Description:**
 Stilt City is built entirely on tall stilts to protect against the swamp’s flooding and unstable ground.
 The buildings are interconnected by a network of bridges and platforms, creating a multi-layered cityscape that rises above the swampy waters.